keystonejs/keystone-classic/README.md

 [SydJS Website](http://www.sydjs.com) and [source code](https://github.com/JedWatson/sydjs-site).

+### Contributing

+KeystoneJS is a big vision, and we'd love all the help we can get realising it.

+Please feel free to contribute by reporting issues, discussing ideas, or submitting pull requests with patches and new features.
+We do our best to respond to all issues and pull requests within a day or two, and make patch releases to npm regularly.

+We're also interested in hearing feedback about projects you're using Keystone for, and while we're working on better guides and documentation, are happy to give advice if you get stuck.

+If you're going to contribute code, please try and mimic the existing code standards - we follow [AirBNB's Javascript Style Guide](https://github.com/airbnb/javascript) fairly closely, with the exception of using tab indentation.

 ## Usage

 **New documentation is up at [keystonejs.com/guide](http://keystonejs.com/guide) (but there's still a lot to add!)**